Remember to cite LawCareers.Net on your application form if you apply to Hugh James.

 But it’s not all about education.
 We work in a friendly environment and like our staff to feel at ease with our culture so we value social skills and a good sense of humour.

 Because of the commitment to offering some of the best training available, we generally recruit two years in advance.
-However this year we will also be recruiting for London training contracts to commence in 2019 and 2020 recruiting.

 Our overriding objective is to retain our trainees as solicitors and we are proud to say that many of our present partners were trained at the firm and are now leaders in their field.

 Generally, we ensure that newly qualified posts are advertised and allocated prior to the second year trainees’ final seat transfer in March of each year.
 This means that the successful applicants will spend the final six months of their training contracts in the role that they will have when they qualify.

 There is an established career path for our solicitors to advance to associates, senior associates and finally become partners of the firm.
 Each role has a clearly defined competency framework to enable you to decide whether applying for promotion would be the right decision for you at any given time.

 If you are at least a second-year undergraduate student, enrolled on the GDL or have completed your studies, you can apply for our summer placement schemes.

 Our summer placement schemes are an integral part of our recruitment process and they are our preferred route to a training contract with us.
 This experience provides insight into the life of a trainee at Hugh James.
 This award winning scheme is very popular and spaces are limited.